tatianasnook/Iterating-Over-Data-Challenge/README.md

 # Iterating Over Data Challenge
 This repository is the class activity for Iterating Over Data in Unit 1.

+## Instructions
+Start by cloning this repository.
+After setting up your virtual environment and installing required packages (see instructions below) as a group you should:
+- Look at the provided function stub
+- Look at the provided tests
+- Implement the functions to make the tests pass
+- The first 3 functions build on each other.
+    - Consider using each previous function to help build the next!
+- The 4th function is there for whimsy, but it can still be tricky!

+The first is done in class together.

 ## Getting Started
 1. In Github click on the green "Code" button in Github and then copy the URL.
 This will allow you to download a copy of this project into your projects folder.
 This command makes a new folder called `Iterating-Over-Data-Challenge`, and then puts the project into this new folder.